esp-rs/book/src/introduction/hardware-overview.md

 ## Understanding an Espressif DevKit

-Lets take the [ESP32-C6-DevKitC-1][c6-devkitc] as an example.
-Its a development board based in ESP32-C6 which comes with:
+Let's take the [ESP32-C6-DevKitC-1][c6-devkitc] as an example.
+It's a development board based on ESP32-C6 which comes with:

 ![ESP32-C6-DevKitC-1](../assets/esp32-c6-devkitc-1-v1.2.png)